flashlab/motion-live-photo/README.md

 # Motion Photo mp4 to Live Photo Converter for web hosting

-This is a simple web converter that converts motion photo (google/xiaomi/oppo) to live photo (resized .jpg and .mov file) using an ffmpeg command in your browser.
+A simple web app that converted and compressed motion photo (.jpg file from android/xiaomi/oppo) to live photo (.jpg and .mov file from ios) using ffmpeg wasm.
+Or you can preview any image/video pair as live photo on your browser with the aid of [LivePhotosKit JS](https://developer.apple.com/documentation/livephotoskitjs).
+Any PRs are welcomed.

+Main features:

+1. Recognition and comvert motion photo like image files.
+2. Reduce media resolutions and keep ratio on browser.
+3. Download extracted and converted media files.
+4. Upload files.
+5. Realtime logs.
+6. Save configs locally.
+7. Heic/heif image supported.

 The UI was build on the basis of [video-dark2light-ffmpeg](https://github.com/The-Best-Codes/video-dark2light-ffmpeg) created by [BestCodes](https://bestcodes.dev).
 The motion photo split algorithm was derived from [https://motion-photo-parser.site.0to1.cf](https://motion-photo-parser.site.0to1.cf/).
+Heic/heif file compatibility drived by [heic-to](https://github.com/hoppergee/heic-to).

 You can find deployed version at the URL below:

 [https://motion-live.vercel.app/](https://motion-live.vercel.app/)

+# Todo
+- [x] highlight selected file type.
+- [ ] support HEVC/HEIF images.
+- [ ] split upload and convert state management.
+- [ ] determine image MIME.
+- [ ] Manually abort uploading.
+- [ ] Customize uploaded file name.

 # Compare jpg compress quality